wp-plugins/youtube-video-player/readme.txt

 *   Initial Volume - Set Initial Volume for YouTube videos.
 *   Disable keyboard - Set this option if you want to Enable/Disable keyboard for YouTube videos.

-### Adding YouTube videos to posts/pages
+### Adding YouTube videos in posts/pages

 Go to your website admin panel, click on the "YouTube Embed" plugin icon from your admin panel left menu.
-On YouTube Embed Page/post default Settings page you can set default options for your YouTube videos in pages and posts.
+On YouTube Embed Page/post default Settings page you can set default options for your YouTube videos that you will add in pages and posts.

 After you set the options for pages/posts and widgets you just need to click on "Add Youtube Video" shortcode button, type only the video URL(other options are disabled in free version) and click on Insert video.